alliage-framework/core/packages/configuration-loader/README.md

   password: '$(WEBSERVER_PASSWORD)'
 ```

-#### Type conversion
+#### Type Conversion

-As env variables only contains string we also have the possibility to convert them in any type like so:
+Since environment variables are always strings, you can convert them to other types using this syntax:

 ```yaml
 # config/webserver.yaml